Ricky Martin: LGBT advocacy

 As a gay man, Martin actively supports LGBT rights worldwide since his coming out in 2010.
 Even before coming out, he was noted by the mainstream media for being popular among gay men and having a large gay fan base.
-He also went on the cover of the American LGBT-interest magazine The Advocate in July 1999.
+He also went on the cover of the American LGBTQ-interest magazine The Advocate in July 1999.
 Despite this, he admitted that he felt homosexuality was evil since he was raised as a Catholic and targeted his anger toward others, especially gay men: "I was very angry, very rebellious.
 I used to look at gay men and think, 'I'm not like that, I don't want to be like that, that's not me.'
 I was ashamed."
 He added that he "had internalized homophobia" back then.
 He is currently considered to be a gay icon, with PinkNews labeling him "a strong advocate of LGBT rights" who "expressed support for equal marriage" since coming out.

 As the first mainstream Latin music artist to come out, Martin's coming out was a game-changer for "Latin Pride".
 Billboard's Lucas Villa stated: "With Martin's announcement, gay artists, who had long kept their sexual identities a secret, finally had a beacon of hope.
 If Martin could come out with his career unscathed, there was hope for other artists in Latin music to start doing the same."
 He added that since then, "a growing number of Latin artists have either come out after years in the spotlight, or many have simply started their careers by embracing their gay identities".
-In 2010, GLAAD then-president Jarrett Barrios expressed that Martin's coming out as gay leads "hundreds of millions of people" to have "a cultural connection with an artist, a celebrity and, perhaps most importantly, a father who happens to be gay", adding that "his decision to model this kind of openness and honesty can lead to greater acceptance for countless gay people in U.S., in Latin America and worldwide".
-In 2019, Human Rights Campaign then-president Alphonso David expressed that Martin "has used his international stage to advocate for LGBTQ people around the world" with his "unique voice and passionate activism".
-The following year, Suzy Exposito from Rolling Stone argued that with risking his career and coming out, Martin "set the scene for Bad Bunny to be free in many ways that, during his own breakthrough moment, he could not".
+Suzy Exposito from Rolling Stone argued that with risking his career and coming out, Martin "set the scene for Bad Bunny to be free in many ways that, during his own breakthrough moment, he could not".